ManishPoduval/ManishPoduval/README.md

 <div>

-- 🏢 I teach coding.
+- 🏢 I teach coding, sometimes!
 - 🚀 Things I know: The mass of a black hole!
 - Some more cheecky description here!
 Some more cheecky description here!
 - ⚡️ Fun fact:  Pizza's 🍕,  Pokemon's and JavaScript grab my attention (In that order)